Laplacian Mixture Modeling for Network Analysis and Unsupervised Learning on Graphs: Introduction

-are called mixture models, where $m \in \N$ is the number of components and with $x \in \Omega \subseteq \R^n$.
+Since all continuous problems must be discretized for numerical applications, the focus is on discrete variables $x$ with continuous problems saved for the appendix.
 For all practical problems, it is safe to assume $f(x)$ is normalized as a probability distribution without loss of generality.

 The $f_k(x)$ are known as the mixture components or component probability distributions of each independent process or signal source, and are also assumed to be normalized without loss of generality.
-The $a_k \in [0, 1]$ are the weights or \emph{mixing proportions} summing to one and forming a discrete probability distribution $P(k) = a_k$, which is known as the \emph{class prior distribution} in the context of probabilistic or Bayes classifiers \citep{bishop}.
+The $a_k \in [0, 1]$ are the weights or mixing proportions summing to one and forming a discrete probability distribution $P(k) = a_k$, which is known as the class prior distribution in the context of probabilistic or Bayes classifiers \cite{bishop}.

 Finite mixture models can be used to define probabilistic classifiers and vice versa.
-From exact knowledge of $\{f, f_1, \dots, f_{n}, a_1, \dots, a_{n}\},$ the posterior conditional distribution of an optimal Bayes classifier for any observed $y \in \Omega$ can be expressed as
+From exact knowledge of $\{f, f_1, \dots, f_{m}, a_1, \dots, a_{m}\},$ the posterior conditional distribution of an optimal Bayes classifier for any observed $y \in \Omega$ can be expressed as

-forming a \emph{partition of unity} over the space of observations or data \citep{fasshauer2007meshfree}.
-The component distributions $f_k(x)$ can be understood as the class conditional distributions $P(x|k)$ and $f(x)$ as the \emph{evidence} $P(x)$ in a Bayes classifier context.
+forming a partition of unity over the space of observations or data \cite{fasshauer2007meshfree}.
+The component distributions $f_k(x)$ can be understood as the class conditional distributions $P(x\mid k)$ and $f(x)$ as the evidence $P(x)$ in the context of Bayes classifiers and supervised machine learning.
+As probabilistic/Bayes classifiers $P(k\mid x)=\frac{a_k f_k(y)}{f(y)}$ form partitions of unity \eqref{eq:pclass} from finite mixture models \eqref{eq:fmm}, so do finite mixture models form partitions of unity as well.
+In other words, partitions of unity can be defined first, without any reference to finite mixture models \eqref{eq:fmm}, as

-Switching between the $f$ and the $P$ notations helps to build connections between concepts and algorithms from separate fields such as physics and statistics, at some risk of confusion.
-Supervised classification algorithms that directly optimize the posterior $P(k|y)$ are referred to as \emph{discriminative} classifiers and sometimes outperform \emph{generative} methods that fit the $f_k$ and $a_k$ directly \citep{bishop}.

-Just as probabilistic/Bayes classifiers form partitions of unity from finite mixture models, so can finite mixture models be defined from partitions of unity.
-In other words, partitions of unity can be written